it-p-lodz-pl/TUL.Courses/PT.IFE/WIKAMPContent.md

 **Notes**:

-- The task completion must be **reported up to 24:00 the day before**.
-To report completion you must create a release in the GitHub repository and press the submit button of the appropriate task. **Each team member has to report the readiness for evaluation separately**.
+- Task completion must be **reported by 24:00 on the day before** the deadline.
+To report completion:
+  - Create a release in the corresponding GitHub repository.
+  - Press the submit button for the appropriate task.
+  - **Each team member has to report the readiness for evaluation separately**.

-- the date for the week number is determined based on the official University timetable: [Calendar odd/even weeks for the 23/24 Summer Semester](https://ife.edu.p.lodz.pl/pluginfile.php/78638/mod_resource/content/9/Calendar%202024%20summer%20%28evenodd%20days%20pl%29.pdf)
+> **Important**: Make sure your submission is not left as a draft, as draft submissions do not count as submitted.
+Tasks in the draft version will not be treated as effectively reported!

-- **Late report decreases the max score on the week number basis.
-Each working group member reports separately that the task is ready for evaluation.**
+- **Late reporting reduces the maximum score for the task, with deductions applied for each week of delay for the team as a whole.
+Each member of the working group must report separately that the task is ready for evaluation**
-- tasks in the draft version will not be treated as effectively reported
+- the date for the week number is determined based on the official University timetable
+- If the task was reported on time but you didn't manage to pass, **as a result of your fault**, the max score for the task would still be decreased accordingly (see the table above).

 ### Project group selection (group selection)